mattheww/gomill/gomill_docs/settings.rst

   String or list of strings

   This is the only required Player parameter.
-It can be specified either as the first parameter, or using a keyword ``command="..."``.
+It can be specified either as the first parameter, or using a keyword :samp:`command="{...}"`.
 It specifies the executable which will provide the player, and its command line arguments.

   The :setting:`!command` can be either a string or a list of strings.
 If it is a string, it is split using rules similar to a Unix shell's (see